anna-boser/AutoGluon_PM_paper/README.md

 # AutoGluon_PM_paper
-This repository holds all code necessary to conduct the analysis found in SOME PAPER TITLE.
+This repository holds all code necessary to conduct the analysis for *Accounting for spatio-temporal structure when validating environmental machine learning models*.

-Please be sure to add the necessary datasets (SI FOUND AT THIS LOCATION) to the data folder before running the code.

 Contents:

-**data**
-* *Small_Grid.csv*: Only the small grid values -- used to map and validate
+**Data**
+* *california*: A shapefile of California.
 * *Small_Ids.csv*: A list of the ids for the epa monitors found within the target prediction area (as opposed to the entire training area)
 * *Train.csv*: The dataset used to train the models: only includes the pixels with monitors over the entire training area.
-* *Full.csv*: Dataset with all data on all 327 included days in 2017 for both training and target prediction areas.
 * *Modeling_Grid*: Shapefile for the entire training area
 * *small_grid*: Shapefile only for target prediction area.
 * *model_outputs*: a folder containing the model predictions over the *Small_Grid* for all the trained models